Nathan A. Holcomb

 - A leading credit-rating agency in multiple lawsuits arising from the 2008 financial crisis.

 - A leading provider of technological services for the legal profession in a contract dispute with a former provider of consulting services.

 - An international bank in a dispute with a former client of its advisory business.

 - A US investment bank in litigation with an international bank arising from a corporate acquisition.

 - Individual corporate executives in employment-related disputes.

-- An asylum applicant on appeal of a removal order to the United States Court of Appeals for the Ninth Circuit, as court-appointed pro bono counsel.
+- An asylum applicant and a plaintiff pursuing a civil rights claim arising from a police stop on appeals to the United States Court of Appeals for the Ninth Circuit, as court-appointed pro bono counsel.

 Selected Professional Awards and Associations

 New York City Bar Association